 FDA Considering Digitally Driven Kiosks for Self Diagnosis With Specific Conditions Via Algorithmic Processes

 If you have heard or read the news of late it has been all over that the FDA is considering making certain drugs available over the counter that are now prescription only.
-With that thought they are also investigating to see if a Kiosk imagewould be able to assist with helping patients find the correct medications along with doing a self diagnosis.
+With that thought they are also investigating to see if a Kiosk would be able to assist with helping patients find the correct medications along with doing a self diagnosis.
 We have seen the kiosks that tele connect but these would be without the pharmacist and all done by the machine.
 You can see what they have done in the UK with tele-pharmacists at the link below.

 MedCentre Prescription Kiosk ATM-Like Machines May Give Pharmacies Some Competition in the UK – Installed at 5 Hospitals in the UK